It’s incredible what you can learn from pets.

 I’ve learned many life lessons just from watching and interacting with our family’s dogs everyday.

 Our family has two large dogs — one is sweet and loves everyone he’s ever met…the other one – eh, not so much.
 He actually hates everyone except for our family.
 He pouts when he has to be around others.
 Literally, he pouts for days!

 Our family loves animals and pets!
 We absolutely adore our furry lil friends.

 Our current dogs are extra special to us because we got each of them during times of great grief.
 We got one of them several years ago when he was nine weeks old, and our other dog was a three week old rescue who we’ve had for almost two years.

 Our first dog makes Marley (from the movie Marley & Me) look like an angel.
 This particular dog cost us over $10,000 the first three months we had him.
 He dug up our Sentricon system and cable lines, destroyed all of our windows, chewed the legs on the kitchen table, ate the cushions and armrests off of a sofa and then “marked” it, chewed the legs off of all the outside patio furniture, chewed up some carpet and a TV controller, among other things.

 He’s very lucky he is so cute and we love him!

 I credit God with using our second dog to “bring us back to life” after going through a major grief experience.
-Our son asked for a puppy for Christmas, and I thought it would be really great for him to have a companion so I said yes.
+Our son asked for a puppy for Christmas.
+At first, I was hesitant, but eventually said yes as I thought it would be really great for him to have a companion.